 - Creating and maintaining backups of critical systems.
 [Ensuring key business data is not lost due to data corruption or hardware failure.]

-- Implement security plans so the organization remains compliant with all rules and regulations, such as PCI compliance.
+- Implement security plans so the organization remains compliant with all data protection rules and regulations, such as PCI DSS.
 [Reduce the risk of data loss/theft from viruses, spyware, or malicious attacks and reduce fines for non-compliance of rules and regulations.]

 - Purchasing software, hardware, and services to ensure seamless user experiences and making systems as fast as possible for users.
 [Slow systems or poor usability hampers productivity and may result in lost revenue and increases costs.]